1928 Auckland Rugby League season: Norton Cup results

 Round 1 saw the opening of the new municipal ground (Stafford Park) at Northcote prior to Northcote and Birkenhead Ramblers match with Point Chevalier.
 The ground was opened by Northcote Mayor A. E. Greenslade who kicked off the ball to start the match.
+It was approximately the 21st ground in Auckland that had hosted an official senior club rugby league match.
 During the season Otahuhu asked the Otahuhu Borough Council for permission to take up a collection at the Princes St. Reserve and they also asked the council if they would erect a building.
 The council agreed to the collection but declined in regards to the building.
+On June 9 Sturges Park in Ōtāhuhu was used for the first time for an official senior rugby league game when Ōtāhuhu beat Māngere 7 to 5.
 Prior to the Round 11 matches Wirenui Mapi, the halfback of the Mangere team died after a short illness.
 The team wore white armbands for their match with Newton in honour of him.

 Grafton Athletic won the competition after an undefeated season.

 Stallard Cup Knockout Competition

 In the first round of matches the referee (Mr. Hill) in the Otahuhu v Kingsland game stopped play early and awarded the game to Kingsland due to the rough play of the Otahuhu side.
 There were several fights during the match and the referee had difficulty keeping spectators off the field.
 According to the writer in the NZ Herald this “was not the first time the spectators at Otahuhu had made trouble, and they were really the cause of the players getting out of hand”.

 The final saw Grafton and Point Chevalier tied at the end of normal time necessitating two extra periods of five minutes before Monaghan of Point Chevalier kicked a penalty goal to win the cup.
 This handed Point Chevalier their first ever senior trophy.